 Zoo of the Future

-Thijs de Zeeuw, David Habets, Bart de Hartog, Ira Koers
+Thijs de Zeeuw, David Habets, Bart de Hartog, Ira Koers, and Andrej Badin, Angelo Renna, Robin Winogrond

-From 14 March to 12 April 2020, Zone2Source is presenting the Zoo of the Future project in collaboration with ZOOOF.
-The Glass House is being converted into a fictional zoo facility, with a large zoo model in it.
+From 15 March to 12 April 2020, Zone2Source is presenting the Zoo of the Future project in collaboration with ZOOOF.
+The Glass House will be turned into a fictive animal enclosure, with a large zoo model in it.
 By looking at human-animal relationships from a number of different perspectives, designers develop new proposals for the zoo of the future.

 The exhibition also includes the video work Progress vs Sunsets by Melanie Bonajo and live-stream images from the model.
-Visitors can think along about the zoo of the future and write a letter to a zoo animal.
-There is a program with expert meetings, a public closing debate on 5 April and workshops for children on Wednesday 25 March and 1 April.
+Visitors can think along about the zoo of the future and are invited to write a letter to a zoo animal of their choice.
+There is a program with expert meetings, workshops for children on Wednesday 25 March and 1 April and a public closing debate on 5 April.

 More information below the image.